rarya618/article-api/README.md

 #### Checks
 - If the API accepts a standard article through the POST request
 - If the API returns the same article through the GET request
 - If the API returns the correct tag data through the GET request

+### Test 5: Posting multiple articles on the same date to the API and getting one tag
+#### Checks:
+- If the API accepts multiple standard article through POST requests
+- If the API returns correct articles through the GET requests
+- If the API returns the correct tag data through the GET request